 - Pursue professional development through continuing education and/or participation in computing oriented events and organizations.

 Student Outcomes.
-Computer Science BS graduates of Texas Tech University should attain the Criterion 3 Student Outcomes a-k as the following.
+Computer Science BS graduates of Texas Tech University should attain the Criterion 3 Student Outcomes 1-6 and should have an ability to:

 The Computer Science BS degree program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.